On this day, the first and only rugby league player draft is held, Australia retain the Ashes and Darren Lockyer completes a Golden double.

 Australian captain Darren Lockyer becomes the second player to win the Golden Boot award twice when he is honoured at a function in Sydney.

-Manly winger David Williams continues his dream rise when he is called into Australia’s team for the World Cup final after Brent Tate withdraws with a hip flexor injury.
+Manly winger David 'Wolfman' Williams continues his dream rise when he is called into Australia’s team for the World Cup final after Brent Tate withdraws with a hip flexor injury.

 The ARLC’s momentous decision to outlaw the shoulder charge is met with a barrage of criticism by players and coaches, who brand the move an over-reaction.
 Even retired Dragons forward Dean Young, who was rendered unconscious by a Greg Inglis shoulder charge in 2012, opposed the decision.